NodeGraphBuddy Documentation

 About

-NodeGraphBuddy is made up of many python scripts, and to help me manage this, as well as the other features tied to the overall BuddySystem, they will be treated as part of the BuddySystem plugin package.
+NodeGraphBuddy is a collection of python scripts and hotkeys tied to the overall BuddySystem plugin package.
 This means that if one or more of these scripts changes, or new ones are added, a new version of the BuddySystem will be released.
-You can find the complete version history on the main BuddySystem page, as well as the release notes

 Development Goals